 Our community is made up of approximately 850 members and active participants, situated near the Purdue University campus.
 Our family includes many diverse heritage and intellectual backgrounds.
 We emphasize corporate worship, discipleship, outreach, evangelism, and community building among our people, in part by serving one another.

-Ministry Role: This role exists to partner with families, and adult and student leaders to relate to and provide an environment in which 9th through 12th grade students can Know Jesus, Grow with His People and Go to the World.
+Ministry Role: This role exists to partner with families, and adult and student leaders to relate to and provide an environment in which 9th through 12th grade students (or 6th-8th grade students) can Know Jesus, Grow with His People and Go to the World.
 This leader will “plant and water” in order to encourage senior high students to grow as followers of Christ, facilitating a deepening personal relationship with Christ and to launch them as people who know Christ, understand the next steps for their personal spiritual growth, and are ready to serve, lead others, and reach out to the world around them.

 - Pray with and for students, families, lay leaders/servants.